About

 The consultation session presented the design process, existing conditions, preferred concept, design objectives, typical parking bays, vegetation removal and an overview of the plans.

 The community information session was well attended, and several key findings and concerns were raised by the community.
-Those outcomes are included in Appendix D of the FMG preliminary Design Report and were as follows:
+Those outcomes are included in the FMG preliminary Design Report and were as follows:

 One of the main concerns was the removal (or lack of removal) of existing trees, with multiple comments referencing a desire to replace the existing trees with native trees that would better fit under power lines.
 There was also an expressed interest in replacing current trees with species that have less intrusive root systems and better fit the local environment.
 While some were eager to see trees replaced for safety or aesthetic reasons, others prefered retaining trees (~15% of the respondents).